diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Customers who churn have a lower balance distribution compared to those who stay 🍪🍧🍦
+While churn customers have a slightly higher average balance, stay customers show more balance variety, especially with a higher number of outliers at the top end.

 Here is the objectives below :